rticommunity/rticonnextdds-usecases-umaa/README.md

 interaction between the different interfaces.

 It showcases Connext's ability to easily instantiate UMAA components
-using either the Modern C++ or the Python APIs and manage the configuration of
+using either the Modern C++ or the Python APIs.
-both systems with a centralized configuration store.
+It also highlights the option to manage DDS configuration of both systems with

-It features the following:
-- XML App Creation used with the following API's
-  - Python API
-  - Modern C++ with Compiled Types
-- CMAKE file using `rticonnextdds-cmake-utils` modules for code generation of large type sets
-- Recommended best practices for assigning QOS to topics
+a centralized xml or compose UMAA services from template classes.

 ## UMAA Standard
-### High level overview
 Latest Version: 6.0 Distro A
 [Download from AUVSI](https://www.auvsi.org/unmanned-maritime-autonomy-architecture)